lit/lit/packages/labs/task/README.md

 ## Overview

 Often a Lit element needs to request, process, and render remote data, for example when querying a REST API for data to be displayed.
-The `AsyncTask` controller provides a simple pattern for encapsulating this behavior in an easily reusable way.
+The `Task` controller provides a simple pattern for encapsulating this behavior in an easily reusable way.
 The controller integrates with a host Lit element.
 The user provides a task function and a dependencies function.
 Whenever the element